dell/dellemc-openmanage-ansible-modules/docker/README.md

     docker build -t dellemc/openmanage-ansible-modules .
     ```

     An  image with the name _dellemc/openmanage-ansible-modules_ is created.
-The size of this image will be 379MB.
+The size of this image will be around 379MB.

     Note:
     * Run the command from the same directory where the Dockerfile is downloaded.
 If not use the option `--file` to specify the path to Dockerfile.
-    * Make sure that the `docker.io` registry search path is enabled on the system.
     * The OpenManage Enterprise docker file uses the official docker image [python:3-slim](https://hub.docker.com/_/python) as a base.
-Change this value if you want to use a different python image as a base.
-    * To know about the security risks associated with docker images and docker containers, see https://docs.docker.com/engine/security/security/
+    * Ensure that the `docker.io` registry search path is enabled on the system if the Docker engine fails to download the base image.

 1. To verify if the image is created successfully, run the following command: